pinterest/ktlint/README.md

 - Consistent spacing after keywords, commas; around colons, curly braces, parens, infix operators, comments, etc
 - Newline at the end of each file (enabled by default) (set `insert_final_newline=false` in .editorconfig to disable (see [EditorConfig](#editorconfig) section for more)).
-- Imports ordered consistently (see https://github.com/pinterest/ktlint#custom-ktlint-specific-editorconfig-properties)
+- Imports ordered consistently (see [Custom ktlint EditorConfig properties](#custom-ktlint-specific-editorconfig-properties) for more)

 ## Experimental rules
 New rules will be added into the [experimental ruleset](https://github.com/pinterest/ktlint/tree/master/ktlint-ruleset-experimental), which can be enabled